Step out on the streets of Savannah and you’ll see many inventive styles, and its beer culture isn’t any different.

 They barreled onto the scene with a line of military-inspired brews and daring drafts from their research and development department.

-It’s inside this veteran-owned and -operated brewery that Master Brewer Dan Sartin, a 1978 West Point graduate who served as an infantryman in Germany, gets to play.
+Master Brewer, Dan Sartin, a 1978 West Point graduate who served as an infantryman in Germany is owner and operator.
+It’s inside the brewery that Dan gets to play.
 Wheat Wine, Smoked Rye and an Oyster Stout are just a few of his creations.
-Service Brewing Co. always keeps one R&D brew on tap with their staple beers, which includes the Compass Rose IPA and Ground Pounder Pale Ale.
+Service Brewing Co. always keeps one R&D brew on tap with their staple beers.

-“Service has a beautiful facility and they are providing not only their core line of beers on tap, but also a special research and development series that you can only get at the brewery,” says beer enthusiast Lee Heidel, who’s a member of the Brew, Drink, Run team in Savannah.
-“That could be your only chance to ever have a Strawberry-Chocolate IPA or any of the other crazy concoctions they come up with.”
+“Service has a beautiful facility, and they are providing not only their core line of beers on tap.
+But their special research and development series is unique to the brewery,” says beer enthusiast Lee Heidel.
+“That could be your only chance to have a Strawberry-Chocolate IPA or any of the concoctions they come up with.”

-Kevin Ryan, a 1996 West Point graduate and infantry officer who commanded two companies in Iraq, is the CEO and brainchild behind this new brewery, just off of River Street.
-He first ventured into the brewing business after receiving a brew kit from girlfriend Meredith Sutton and end up acquiring so much equipment that he didn’t have any room to brew.
-His courtyard and guest room were full, so he had to go pro.
+Kevin Ryan is the CEO and brainchild behind this new brewery, just off of River Street.
+Like Dan, he is a West Point graduate, class of 1996 and infantry officer.
+Kevin assent to the Middle East and commanded two companies in Iraq.
+He first ventured into the brewing business after receiving a brew kit from girlfriend.
+As time went on, he acquired so much equipment that he didn’t have any room to brew.
+His courtyard and guest room were so full that he had to go pro.